-Further consultation with the VASHPO regarding the modifications to the west doors of the Shop 1 Building occurred in February 2007, as indicated in the email provided in Appendix C. While the minor modification of the western door openings will alter door transoms that appear to be original structural elements of the building, the doors that will be vertically enlarged are not original and the visual impact of the modifications will be minor.
-As mitigation for the potential effects on historic properties, the Authority has proposed the measures set forth in a Memorandum of Agreement with the Virginia SHPO (Attachment D).
-This MOA has been executed by the SHPO, the Airports Authority, and FAA.
+Further consultation with the VASHPO regarding the modifications to the west doors of the Shop 1 Building occurred in February 2007, as indicated in the email provided in Appendix C While the minor modification of the western door openings will alter door transoms that appear to be original structural elements of the building, the doors that will be vertically enlarged are not original and the visual impact of the modifications will be minor.
+As mitigation for the potential effects on historic properties, the Authority has proposed the measures set forth in a draft Memorandum of Agreement with the Virginia SHPO (Attachment D).